ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 You can use `amp-script` to leverage areas of the Web API and DOM API that aren't currently accessible to AMP components, or to use these APIs in ways that AMP components don't support.
 For example, `amp-script` supports `WebSockets` ([example](https://amp.dev/documentation/examples/components/amp-script/#using-a-websocket-for-live-updates)), `localStorage`, and `Canvas`.
 It supports a wide variety of browser events, so you can listen for events beyond [those that AMP passes to traditional components](https://amp.dev/documentation/guides-and-tutorials/learn/amp-actions-and-events/).
 And since `amp-script` provides access to the `navigator` object, you can retrieve information about [the user's browser](https://amp.dev/documentation/examples/components/amp-script/#detecting-the-operating-system) or [preferred language](https://amp.dev/documentation/examples/components/amp-script/#personalization).

-## amp-script - or amp-bind and amp-list?
+## When to replace amp-bind and amp-list

-For a new AMP developer who's comfortable with JavaScript, it may seem easier to always use `amp-script` than to learn to use `amp-bind` and `amp-list`.
-But the complete AMP developer is likely to want to know and use all of these components.
+For a new AMP developer who's comfortable with JavaScript, it may seem easier to always use `amp-script` than to learn `amp-bind` and `amp-list`.
+However, in some cases, `amp-bind` and `amp-list` are a better fit.

 `amp-bind` is generally more straightforward for basic interactions, where its tight integration into HTML tags is compelling.
 In this example, pressing a button changes a text fragment.
 AMP's data binding makes this straightforward and easy to read: